-An acronym for Symmetric Multiprocessing.
+This term is an acronym for Symmetric Multiprocessing.

 SMP barriers

 The SMP barriers ensure that a defined set of independent threads of execution on a set of processors reaches a common synchronization point in time.
 They are implemented using atomic operations.
 Currently a sense barrier is used in RTEMS.